umd-lib/umd-fcrepo-camel-extensions/umd-fcrepo-sparql-query/README.md

 (a timestamp, the URI of the checked file, the event outcomes (grouped together and separated by a "|"), the file size, and the message digest).

-### Result Formats
+### Supported Result Formats

-The "results.format" property will accept:
+#### `SELECT` Queries

-* Any names in the org.apache.jena.sparql.resultset.ResultsFormat class (i.e.,
+* Any names in the [org.apache.jena.sparql.resultset.ResultsFormat](https://jena.apache.org/documentation/javadoc/arq/org/apache/jena/sparql/resultset/ResultsFormat.html) class (i.e.,
 "csv", "tuples", "turtle", "n-triples", etc.)
-* The custom "csvWithoutHeader" value, which works like the "cvs" format in the Jena ResultsFormat format class, only without printing a header row.
+* The custom "csvWithoutHeader" value, which works like the "csv" format in the Jena ResultsFormat format class, only without printing a header row.

+#### `CONSTRUCT` Queries

+* Any names accepted by the [org.apache.jena.rdf.model.Model.write](https://jena.apache.org/documentation/javadoc/jena/org/apache/jena/rdf/model/Model.html#write-java.io.OutputStream-java.lang.String-) method (i.e., "turtle", "n-triples", etc.)